ibnishak/Timimi/Readme.md

 Chrome/Chromium does not allow installation of third party extensions from outside the webstore.
 Until chrome finishes its review and accept timimi to webstore, users will have to install it using the following steps

 * Download the platform specific file from [release pages](https://github.com/ibnishak/Timimi/releases/tag/v1.0.0) and unzip it.
+ * In windows, Keep it under your home folder but remember to unzip it to a convienient location as it will be your install folder.
 * Run the install script.
+ * In windows, if you are moving the unzipped file folder after installation, rememeber to run the install.bat once again from the new location.
 * Open **chrome://extensions/** page in chrome/chromium and turn on the "Developer mode"
 * From the tool bar that appears, click "Load unpacked" and select the folder **chrome-chromium/chrome-addon**.